jjcross/apsa/README.md

-# happytoken-smart-contract
+# apsatoken-smart-contract
-Sample truffle project with smart contract to deploy on BSC
+smart contract to deploy on BSC

-clone this repo and run this command to install dependencies:

-`yarn i`
+`jjcross`